 Under Delaware law, Revlon, Inc. is permitted to pay dividends only from its "surplus," which is the excess of Revlon, Inc.'s total assets over the sum of its liabilities plus the aggregate par value of Revlon, Inc.'s outstanding capital stock, or if Revlon, Inc. has no surplus, out of its net profits for the year in which the dividend is declared and/or for the immediately preceding fiscal year.
 Revlon, Inc. cannot assure holders of the Preferred Stock that Revlon, Inc. will have any surplus or net profits so that it will be able to pay dividends on the Preferred Stock.
 Additionally, Revlon, Inc. is permitted to redeem its capital stock, including the Preferred Stock, only from its surplus.
-Revlon, Inc. cannot assure holders of the Preferred Stock that Revlon, Inc. will have any surplus at such time as it may be required to redeem the Preferred Stock.
+Revlon, Inc. cannot assure holders of the Preferred Stock.
 In the event that Revlon, Inc. fails to pay any required dividends on the Preferred Stock, the amount of such unpaid dividends will be added to the amount payable to holders of the Preferred Stock upon redemption.